gyGil/gyGil.github.io/_posts/2017-10-02-Dog-Breed-Classifier.md

 ```

 ## Step 3: Create a CNN to Classify Dog Breeds (from Scratch)
-I will build a simple 3 layers of CNN with a dense layer from beginning without Transfer Learning for test purpose.
+I will build a simple 3 layers of CNN with a dense layer from beginning without Transfer Learning for comparison purpose.
 Building CNN from the start requires a lot of dataset and training time.
 It is demonstration to show the weakness of building CNN from scratch compare to Transfer Learning.

 ### pre-process the data.
 ```python